hemangshah/printer/README.md

 <b> Without these people, repos and posts I couldn't make a better Printer.</b>

-> In order I have received any help.
+> In order I have of help received.

 1. StackOverflow's posts.
-2. https://github.com/robertmryan for providing tips on improving Printer class.
+2. [Robert M Ryan](https://github.com/robertmryan) for providing tips on improving the Printer class.
-3. https://github.com/thellimist/EZPods for a step by step guide to add Printer on CocoaPods for easy integration.
+3. [thellimist](https://github.com/thellimist/EZPods) for a step by step guide to add the Printer on CocoaPods.

 ## License